ibalampanis/ai-ethics/guide.md

 6. Pallardy, C (2023).
 "The proliferation of artificial intelligence comes with big questions about data privacy and risk". *Information Week*.
 7. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
 8. UNESCO.
 (2023).
 "Recommendation on the Ethics of Artificial Intelligence: key facts"
+9. Staff, C. (2024).
+AI Ethics: What It Is and Why It Matters.